Sandeepa1995/MorfiConvert/README.md

 ```sh
 void configLocal(std::string path, std::string outPath = "");
 ```
-Create a local data file from NCBI FASTA db files.
+Creates a local data file from NCBI FASTA database files.
 Primarily done to give MorfiConvert the capability to complete partial gene sequences.
-An output location can alos be provided via outPath.
-If not given the local files would be created in the same folder as the c++ executable.
+An output location can also be provided via outPath.
+If not given the local files would be created in the same folder as the C++ executable.
 Ex:-
 ```sh
 morfiConvert:: configLocal (“F:\\SomeFolder\\Test1.txt”);